viraj2030/Fifa-19-Overall-Score-Predictor/README.md

 <img width="741" alt="Screenshot 2021-04-03 at 18 58 20" src="https://user-images.githubusercontent.com/76878856/113488175-4ce48180-94b4-11eb-9b00-b666ba6be6b9.png">

 Additionally, from the EDA we saw that the player positions with the highest overall scores where the wingers (RF & LF)

 <img width="800" alt="Screenshot 2021-04-03 at 18 58 45" src="https://user-images.githubusercontent.com/76878856/113488207-7dc4b680-94b4-11eb-88f2-8b0ba10f6a60.png">

+### Deployed model
+Using Streamlit, we are able to deploy the model and use it to predict an overall score when variables are input.

 ![deployed-model](https://user-images.githubusercontent.com/76878856/113489477-6b4e7b00-94bc-11eb-9dc6-c777203b5e8b.gif)